kevinloeffler/Discord-Bot/SETUP.md

-# Quick Start
+# Develop

 ### Discord
 1. Download Discord:
 https://discord.com/download
-2. Become a Discord Developer: https://discord.com/login?redirect_to=%2Fdevelopers%2Fapplications
+2. Become a Discord developer: https://discord.com/login?redirect_to=%2Fdevelopers%2Fapplications
-3. In the Dev Portal create an Application and a Bot.
-You will need the API Key later.
+3. In the dev portal create an application and a bot.
+You will need the API key later.
-4. Setup a Test Server (Guild).
+4. Setup a test server (Guild).

 ### Create Virtual Environment (venv)
 This step is not necessary but recommended.
 If you don't know hot set a Virtual Environment up, this article should help you:\n